 Amir H. Rezvani, Professor Emeritus in Psychiatry and Behavioral Sciences

-The major goal of the course is to develop scientific, clinical as well as social perspectives on the issue of addiction and substance abuse.
-Furthermore, students will be able to develop a scientific perspective on the etiology of addiction.
-This course will cover neuropharmacology of addiction particularly alcoholism.
-Students will be presented with the current disease concept of addiction, several models of addiction and appropriate and intervention and treatment strategies relevant to each model.
-Students will also visit the Triangle Residential Options for Substance Abusers (TROSA) in Durham, a unique therapeutic community (TC) which is based on principles of self-help and will get to interact with recovering residents and interview them.
+We will cover neuropharmacology and genetic aspects of addiction particularly alcohol abuse and alcoholism.
+We will also cover the co-morbidity of addiction with mental disorders.
+Students will be presented with the disease concept of addiction, and appropriate intervention and treatment strategies.
+Students will also visit a unique therapeutic community, which is based on principles of self-help and will get the chance to interact with recovering drug addicts.
 Furthermore, students will be given the opportunity to hear from several recovering drug addicts coming from different socio-economic and genetic backgrounds.
 Students will also get involved in self-designed individual and group projects to better understand the nature of drug addiction and the process of behavioral changes.
-Possible contribution of factors, such as environment, genetics, religion and beliefs, and socioeconomic status, in initiation, prevention and treatment of substance abuse and addiction will be discussed.

-Classes will be comprised of lectures, debates, discussion, a possible field trip, projects presentations, gust speakers and patient presentations.
+Classes will be comprised of lectures, debates, discussion, a field trip, projects presentations, guest speakers and patient presentations.
 Students are required and strongly encouraged to play an active role in all activities.
 Students are strongly encouraged and should feel totally safe and comfortable to share their observations and personal experiences as they relate to substance abuse and any form of addiction.
 I consider my classroom, as a learning place, the most sacred place in the world.
 Confidentiality and absolutely total respect from all students for all students are demanded and required when personal issues are shared and discussed for learning.